terramate-io/terramate-docs/cli/automation/bitbucket-pipelines/index.md

 ---
 # Automating Terramate in BitBucket Pipelines

-Bitbucket Pipelines add continuous integration to Bitbucket repositories to automate your software builds, tests, and deployments.
-Automating Terraform with CI/CD enforces configuration best practices, promotes collaboration, and automates the Terraform workflow.
+Your Bitbucket repositories can use CI/CD using the Bitbucket Pipelines to automate software builds, tests, and deployments.
+You can do GitOps in Bitbucket, automating the IaC workflow with CI/CD.

 Terramate integrates seamlessly with Bitbucket Pipelines to automate and orchestrate IaC tools like Terraform and OpenTofu.
-This page demonstrates how to use BitBucket Pipelines with Terramate CLI and Terramate Cloud.

 ::: info
 To use Terramate CLI in BitBucket version, the minimum required installed version is Terramate CLI `v0.11.5`.